benjaminrose/data-analysis-book/book/unit1/hw1.md

 # Homework 1

 1. Get data set "iris.data" at https://archive.ics.uci.edu/dataset/53/iris & read in the file.
-Report the name of each observable, its type.
+Report the name of each observable, its statistical type.
 1. How many of each species exists?
 1. Assuming the petal is a rectangle, calculate the area of each petal.
 Save this value to the same object.
     1. Try this using both numpy and a pandas.